 With your shoulder relaxed, you will bend your down straight down so that your chin almost reaches your chest.
 Hold for 1-2 seconds, return to the starting position, and repeat 8-10 times.

 3. Neck Rotations

-While looking foward, move your head down into the flexion position, then rotate to your left shoulder, then rotate your head so that you are looking at the sky and the back of your head is almost touching your upper back, continue to the right shoulder, and back to starting position.
+While looking forward, move your head down into the flexion position, then rotate to your left shoulder, then rotate your head so that you are looking at the sky and the back of your head is almost touching your upper back, continue to the right shoulder, and back to starting position.
 Perform five rotations each way.